-Subsequent to March 31, 2006, we entered into a \$250 million structured stock repurchase transaction which will mature in October 2006.
-If the market price of Yahoo! common stock is above \$32.53 on the maturity date, we will have our investment returned with a premium, otherwise we will repurchase 8.5 million shares.
-See Note14-"Subsequent Event" in the condensed consolidated financial statements for additional information.
+As of September 30, 2006, we had an unsettled structured stock transaction in the amount of \$250 million, which we entered into in April 2006 and will mature in October 2006.
+If the market price of our common stock is at or below \$32.53, we will repurchase 8.5 million shares of our common stock at an average price of \$29.54 per share.
+See Note 11 - "Stock Repurchase Programs" in the condensed consolidated financial statements for additional information.